 There are several departments within the College community that can be called upon to respond to incidents of inappropriate behavior and can serve as supports to individuals in many different ways.
-As relevant to this Policy and the Equal Opportunity and Discriminatory Harassment Policy, these resources are available to both Complainants and Respondents.
+As relevant to this Policy and the Equal Opportunity and Discriminatory Harassment Policy, these resources set forth in Section V are available as resources to both Complainants and Respondents and other community members regardless of where the alleged event occurred (except as prohibited by law).